idungstanley/newsscope-innoscripta-test/README.md

    ```sh
    npm run dev
    ```
-   The app will be available at `http://localhost:5173` (if using Vite).
+   The app will be available at `http://localhost:5173`.

 ## Running with Docker
 1. **Build the Docker image:**